ibm-cloud-docs/sell/service-docs.md

 # Documenting your service
 {: #service-docs}

-Documenting your service includes providing details about how to use your product.
-And making sure that users can find these instructions by providing a link from the {{site.data.keyword.cloud_notm}} catalog.
+Documenting your service includes providing details about how to use your product and making sure that users can find these instructions by providing a link from the {{site.data.keyword.cloud_notm}} catalog.
 {: shortdesc}

 ## Creating your service documentation